GRIDAPPSD/app-deconfliction/service/README.md

 </li>

 <li>
-The gridappsd-python module must be installed in Python.
-To check if this module is already installed:
+The gridappsd-python package must be installed in Python.
+To check if this package is already installed:

 ```` bash
 $ python
 >>> import gridappsd
 ````

 If the import returns an error message, see <https://github.com/GRIDAPPSD/gridappsd-python> for installation instructions.
-May need to do a "sudo apt install python-pip3" to be able to do the "sudo pip3 install gridappsd-python" needed to install this module.
+May need to do a "sudo apt install python-pip3" to be able to do the "sudo pip3 install gridappsd-python" needed to install this package.
 </li>

 <li>